 The CASPer test costs $40 to complete and $12 to have the results distributed to each school of your choice.
 A limited number of CASPer fee waivers may be available to certain individuals with extenuating circumstances who are also eligible for the CASPA fee waiver.
 Candidates must contact the WFSM PA Program admissions office (firstname.lastname@example.org) to request a CASPer fee waiver PRIOR to registering for their test date.

 Pre-Admission Healthcare Experience

 Healthcare experience involves direct interaction with patients.
 The WFSM PA Program requires a minimum of 1,000 hours of healthcare employment or other direct patient contact experience.
-Applicants during the 2018-2019 admission cycle must have completed these hours before October 1, 2018.
+Applicants during the 2021-2022 admission cycle must have completed these hours by October 1, 2021.